domluna/tinyrag/README.md

 Now each vector comparison is taking ~11ns!

-However, we don't want just closest vector but the "k" closest ones, so let's set "k" to something more realistic:
+However, we don't want just closest vector, but the "k" closest ones, so let's set "k" to something more realistic:

 ```julia
 julia> @be k_closest(X1, q1, 20)